boky8/docker-postgresql/README.md

 ## Shell Access

-For debugging and maintenance purposes you may want access the containers shell.
+For debugging and maintenance purposes you may want access the containers's shell.
 If you are using Docker version `1.3.0` or higher you can access a running containers shell by starting `bash` using `docker exec`:

 ```bash
 docker exec -it postgresql bash